-For OPIDs whose pipeline data in the NPMS national layer should be completely replaced (excluding pipelines previously reported as abandoned to the NPMS by the OPID), a submission including all pipelines, reflecting as of December 31 of the previous year, is necessary.
+For OPIDs whose pipeline and/or breakout tank data in the NPMS national layer should be completely replaced (excluding pipelines/breakout tanks previously reported as abandoned to the NPMS by the OPID), a submission including all pipelines/breakout tanks, reflecting as of December 31 of the previous year, is necessary.
 The full replacement submission should be submitted to the NPMS via the specific full replacement workflow within OSAVE.
-Through this workflow, the operator will be prompted to answer a series of questions about the submission, including what changes have occurred and if the data matches the mileage reported under the PHMSA Annual Report.
-If the pipelines were divested to another operator, please include information about the acquiring company, such as the OPID or Operator Name, if known, and a contact name, email address and/or phone number so that NPMS staff can follow-up with the new operator about submitting under the new OPID.
-If pipelines are being added as a result of an acquisition from another operator/OPID, please include information about the previous operator such as operator name and OPID, if known.
-If pipelines are being removed or updated because the pipelines were abandoned in place and any of the abandoned lines cross a Commercially Navigable Waterway or are offshore, the operator must complete an Abandonment Certification form for the abandoned pipelines that cross a Commercially Navigable Waterway or are located offshore.
+Through this workflow, the operator will be prompted to answer a series of questions about the submission, including what changes have occurred and if the data matches the mileage/number of tanks and commodity reported under the PHMSA Annual Report.
+If the pipelines/breakout tanks were divested to another operator, please include information about the acquiring company, such as the OPID or Operator Name, if known, and a contact name, email address and/or phone number so that NPMS staff can follow-up with the new operator about submitting under the new OPID.
+If pipelines and/or breakout tanks are being added because of an acquisition from another operator/OPID, please include information about the previous operator such as operator name and OPID, if known.
+If pipelines and/or breakout tanks are being removed or updated because the pipelines/tanks were abandoned in place, they must be included in the data submission package.
+For pipelines only, if any of the abandoned lines cross a Commercially Navigable Waterway or are offshore, the operator must complete an Abandonment Certification form for the abandoned pipelines that cross a Commercially Navigable Waterway or are located offshore.
 NPMS staff has created an Abandonment Certification Form Template to assist operators in fulfilling this requirement.
-This template can be found in the "Overview of Submission Process" page on the NPMS website.
+This template can be found in the "Overview of the Pipeline Submission Process" page on the NPMS website.
 This series of questions replaces the cover letter that was previously required in the submission package.
 When the submission is uploaded, the operator is prompted to indicate if the spatial data is projected.
 If the spatial data is not projected, the operator must indicate the projection information within the online interface.
-Also, within that workflow, the operator will be prompted to review and update, if necessary, the primary, technical, and public contact information for the OPID.
+Also, within that workflow, the operator will be prompted to review and update, if necessary, the primary, technical, and public contact (for pipelines only) information for the OPID.
 This workflow eliminates the need to submit a separate metadata file, which was previously required as a component in the submission package.

 The operator is expected to upload both spatial and attribute information.
 These two items may be combined into one data format, such as an Esri shapefile, or two separate complimentary files, such as two Microsoft Excel files.
 Please see Section 4 within this document for details on the various combinations of spatial and attribute files.
-For operators' convenience, a template of the NPMS attributes in shapefile format, Esri file geodatabase, and Microsoft Excel have been created and are downloadable from the "Summary of Required Components" page on the NPMs website.
+For operators' convenience, a template of the NPMS attributes in shapefile format, Esri file geodatabase, and Microsoft Excel have been created and are downloadable from the "Summary of Required Components" page for pipelines or breakout tanks on the NPMS website.